Updated: November 3, 2023

 - Others desire having the item

 Those value traits reside either in nostalgia or buy and sell markets.
 However, having your cards graded provides optimal market value, preservation and identification.
 Grading will also determine if your card is fake or altered.
 Getting your popular, rare, unique or valuable cards graded is recommended.
 The sales and trade market for raw cards is large and very active.
 It’s also full of scammers pedalling non-authentic cards.
-As a buyer of cards, you should be aware of this and ideally purchase high profile cards that are either graded or from someone with a Verified Seller Token.
+As a buyer of cards, you should be aware of this and ideally purchase high profile cards that are either graded or from someone with a Verified Seller Certificate.

 There is an on-going debate amongst card collectors about the best grader in North America.
 They will argue about grading results, grading criteria, slabs, past performance, labeling and turn around time.
 What they don't mention often is integrity. ~the quality of being honest and having strong moral principles; moral uprightness.